 What product do you use?

-I use a beeswax-based reflexology balm.
+I use a beeswax-based reflexology balm or massage cream.
 I do not use talc as this is known to be a carcinogen!
 If you are vegan please inform me at the booking as I can use a plant-based oil instead.

 What to wear?